Maneless zebra

-The maneless zebra (Equus quagga borensis) is a subspecies of the plains zebra spread over the northern parts of eastern Africa.
-It ranges in northwestern Kenya (from Uasin Gishu and Lake Baringo) to the Karamoja district of Uganda.
+The half-maned or maneless zebra (Equus quagga borensis) is a subspecies of the plains zebra characterized by a tufty or absent mane in adult males, but otherwise resembling the Grant’s zebra.
+It is the northernmost subspecies of the plains zebra, ranging from northwestern Kenya (from Uasin Gishu and Lake Baringo) to the Karamoja district of Uganda.
 It is also found in eastern South Sudan, east of the White Nile (for example, in Boma National Park).
-It is the northernmost subspecies of the plains zebra.
 The last remaining substantial population is in Kidepo Valley National Park.